 Video: the largest of the Dutch Delta Works

-By constantly looking ahead, the Netherlands now has the safest delta in the world.
-Rijkswaterstaat built the Eastern Scheldt Barrier 30 years ago.
-Covering 9 kilometres, it is the largest of our country’s Delta Works.
+Spanning nine kilometres, the Eastern Scheldt Barrier is the largest of the Delta Works structures.
 It protects hundreds of thousands of people from flooding.

 Plan your visit to the Eastern Scheldt Barrier